-Photoshop is a remarkable tool which can complement the work of traditional artists.
-I don't claim to be a Photoshop expert, but I use it on an almost daily basis to help me explore compositions, identify colors, and alter reference photos, and so on.
+Photoshop is a remarkable tool that can complement the work of traditional artists.
+I don’t claim to be a Photoshop expert, but I use it on an almost daily basis to help me explore compositions, identify colors, and alter reference photos, and so on.

 In this post, I will run through some of the ways you can take advantage of Photoshop as a traditional artist.
+I cover:

 What Is Photoshop and Are There Alternatives?